Ekumen-OS/ar4/README.md

-# AR4
+# AR4 ROS 2 Software

 The [Annin Robotics AR4](https://www.anninrobotics.com/) robot is a 6DOF desktop size industrial robot that is a free, open plan low cost robot.
 This repository contains the necessary ROS 2 packages to plan and execute motions in Gazebo sim.

-It provides the arm description, simulation controllers and Moveit configuration needed to command it.
+It provides a ROS 2 set of packages to be able to control the AR4 robot both in real hardware and a number of different simulation environments.

 <p align="center">
   <img src="docs/ar4.png" width=500 />